ai-opertating-model/ai-operating-model/toolkits/prioritizationRubric.md

 **Organizational Readiness**
 3: Stakeholders aligned, adoption path clear
-2: Some stakeholder buy-in, change management needed
+2: Some stakeholder buy-in and change management is required.
 1: Significant cultural/process barriers to overcome

 ## Intake Questions

-1. Name for the project - how should we refer to this?
+1. Name of the project - how should we refer to this effort?
 1. Goals - what are you trying to accomplish?
 What does success look like?
 1. Current Processes - what processes or activities will be impacted or changed?
 1. Users - who will leverage this solution?
 What teams or personas will want to use this?
-1. Value - how will this project add value (cost savings, revenue, customer experienece etc.)?
+1. Value - how will this project add value (cost savings, revenue, customer experience, etc.)?

 ### Discovery Questions